 Extension Support

-PlanetScale Postgres will have limited extension support at launch.
-Many PostgreSQL databases rely on extensions to provide additional functionality, and not all extensions will be available initially.
+Many PostgreSQL databases rely on extensions to provide additional functionality, but not all extensions are supported by PlanetScale Postgres.
+See the list of supported extensions.
 Important notes about extensions:- Review your current database’s installed extensions using

 \dxin psql or by queryingpg_extension - Identify which extensions are critical to your application’s functionality